By T.K. Brady

 - A notebook and pen.
 You may not write anything down during the interview, but Rachel Morris, a freelance health editor who previously worked at Dr. Oz The Good Life and Woman’s Day, jots down notes right after the meeting is over to use when writing her thank you note later on.
 “You can reference details of your conversation without sounding generic,” she says.
 Clarke also says keeping a pen in her hand helps her stay grounded during meetings.

-- Select clips.
-Pick out five to 10 clips you’re really proud of and put them in a portfolio binder using protective sheets, recommends Samantha Shelton, a freelance writer who previously worked as a web editor at Redbook.
+- Your strongest clips.
+Pick out five to 10 clips you’re really proud of and put them in a portfolio binder using protective sheets, recommends Samantha Lefave, a freelance writer and editor who previously worked as a web editor at Redbook.
 “If you fill it and have more clips, then you know it’s time to start editing,” she says.
 For very visual work, you can bring an iPad to the interview to present your work, says Clarke.
 Remember to make copies.
 You should be prepared to let your interviewer keep these materials.

 - A small umbrella.
 En route to an interview, Morris found herself in the middle of a downpour.
 “I was not dressed for it at all,” she explains.
 Luckily she packed a small umbrella in her bag, but now she always makes sure to have one even at the slightest chance of rain.
 To avoid showing up to your interview sopping wet, do the same.